2025 Section Conference / San Francisco / Registration Link & Detailed Information

 Bruce Donehower: Bruce is the North American representative to the Goetheanum for the Section for the Literary Arts & Humanities of the School for Spiritual Science.
 Click here for more information.

-Section Poets & Poetry Lovers: These are friends and members of the Section who regularly contribute and participate actively in the ongoing Section meetings that have originated from Northern California since XXX.
+Section Poets & Poetry Lovers: These are friends and members of the Section who regularly contribute and participate actively in the ongoing Section meetings that have originated from Northern California since 2010.
 Click this sentence for more information on Section Poetry Nights.

 Andrew Schelling: Andrew is a scholar, poet, and translator currently teaching at Naropa University in Boulder, CO.
 Click here for more information.
 Andrew will highlight his book “Tracks Along the Left Coast” during his talk at the conference.
 He will join us for a CircumTam on Monday.